Virtual-Coffee/VC-Community-Docs/docs/coffees/mcs/README.md

 We also have a COC violation submission form, which I dropped with the links.
 This is another option that allows you to stay anonymous when you report any violations.

 We'll be moving into breakout rooms in a minute, for more intimate conversation.
 When you get in the room, your room leader will start the introductions and explain the handraise function.
-You'll say your name, where you're from, what you do/if you're looking for work, and answer today's random question.
+You'll say your name, where you're from, your pronouns, what you do, if you're looking for work, and answer today's random question.
 Please only share what you're comfortable with.

 We want to welcome all of our new friends!
 If you would like to join our Slack, please indicate in your introduction that this is your first Coffee Chat.
 You will then be asked to privately message your full name and email address to your breakout room's assigned notetaker.
 Later on today, you should receive a Slack invite from us.

+Lastly, we're so grateful to our room leaders and notetakers, who are community members who volunteer their time.
+One of the things we love about this community is how we support each other in the ways we can.
+At about five minutes to the hour, we'll come back together as a big group for some closing announcements.

 ## During Breakout Rooms